Information that JustHope Needs from Participants

 If you have not already registered, find your trip here, click on it and follow the instructions to register online.
 You will be required to register a username and password, which will allos you to update your information later and check/pay your account online.

 After registration, you'll need to complete this form providing your insurance information, including the required proof of evacuation insurance.
 Medical evacuation insurance has very reasonable costs and protects you against potentially tens of thousands of dollars should you need evacuation.
-If you are traveling as part of a school-sponsored study-abroad trip or a medical rotation, your school may carry evacuation coverage for you.
+If you are traveling as part of a school-sponsored study-abroad trip or a medical rotation, your institution may carry evacuation coverage for you.
 To help find appropriate travel insurance, visit www.squaremouth.com.

 A copy of your passport (just the page that shows your photo and information).
 Upload a scan/photo of it here.
 Your passport must be valid (unexpired) for the duration of your trip.